 AI Improves Quality of Life

 As the main mobility service for people with disabilities, paratransit is in need of streamlining and optimizing.
-Technology can definitely help in this regard.
+Technology can help in this regard.
 Most paratransit trips are booked over the phone, and planned routes are prone to delays.
-Dispatch systems that leverage AI present a possible solution to these inefficiencies.
-For example, ADEPT IQ is our new route planning and dispatch system that uses cloud-based technology and AI to respond in real-time to changes like traffic congestion and weather conditions.
+Dispatch systems that leverage AI present a solution to these inefficiencies.
+ADEPT IQ, our next-generation Paratransit and Demand Response Transit Software as a Service, uses cloud-based technology and AI to enable paratransit authorities to run highly efficient operations to meet their paratransit customers’ needs.
+Our revolutionary AI-based algorithms enable transit agencies to offer ridesharing at scale*, maximizing vehicle utilization, and minimizing dead miles while meeting their customer commitments for on-time performance.
+Further, ADEPT IQ’s continuous optimization engine allows transit agencies to respond in real-time to changes like new bookings/cancelations, traffic congestion, and weather conditions.
 Early results are promising and show that this technology could make paratransit a more convenient and viable choice.

 When it comes to advancements in autonomous vehicle technology and artificial intelligence, the conversation tends to focus on benefits to non-disabled passengers.
 It is important to consider the massive benefits that these technologies can have for paratransit customers as well, and make plans to implement them from the early stages of the AI and AV revolution.